 Your Guide to Success As a Social Media Manager

-As a social media manager, you're charged with big responsibilities: communicating authentically, being culturally relevant, and acting as a brand steward.
+As a social media manager, you're charged with big responsibilities: communicating authentically, striking the right tone, and acting as a brand steward.
 And in many cases, you need to squeeze all that into a tight space (that’s a nod to the maximum number of characters you’re often aiming to hit).

 On the one hand, you’ve got a lot of running room and can go in pretty much any direction.
 But whatever path you choose needs to ultimately lead to a measurable business impact.
 Therein lies the rub.
 How do you: